0xRoony/SpartaX/README.md

 and device automation work internally — all in a safe, transparent,
 and fully open-source environment.

+**Note:** Spartax currently works Windows-to-Windows only.
+Linux and macOS are not supported
 ---

 ## ⚠️ Legal Notice